emissary-ingress/emissary/docs/topics/running/ambassador-with-aws.md

        use_proxy_proto: true
    ```

-   Ambassador will now expect to traffic from the load balancer to be wrapped with the proxy protocol so it can read the client ip address.
+   Ambassador will now expect traffic from the load balancer to be wrapped with the proxy protocol so it can read the client IP address.

 ## AWS load balancer notes